On dynamical skew braces and skew bracoids: Skew bracoids as dynamical skew braces

 We search for an abelian group operation $\cdot$ on $\Obj(\Kk_{4,5,6,7})$ such that the ternary operation has the form $\langle a,b,c\rangle = a b^{-1} c $.
 The group $(\Obj(\Kk_{4,5,6,7}),\cdot)$ must be isomorphic to $\Z/4\Z$, as it is easily verified.
 The following is an exhaustive list of suitable group structures, where each group structure is defined by imposing an isomorphism $(\Obj(\Kk_{4,5,6,7}),\cdot)\to (\Z/4\Z,+)$:

 Among these, the labellings $\varphi$ that satisfy the requirements of Proposition \ref{prop:cdot_prime_equals_cdot} are only one for each choice of the vertex $\zeta$ mapping to $0$:

 \end{example}

-\textbf{Acknowledgements.} The author is grateful to Alessandro Ardizzoni for his advice, for his careful reading of some sections of this work, and for pointing out Remark \ref{rem:slice} and other insightful remarks; and to Youichi Shibukawa for his remarks and suggestions during the early phase of this research, and for his collaboration in proving Remark \ref{rem:a-iff-a1a2} and Proposition \ref{prop:braiding-iff-ternary-iff-group}.
-This research was partially supported by the project OZR3762 of Vrije Universiteit Brussel; through the \textsc{FWO} Senior Research Project G004124N; and by the European Union -- NextGenerationEU under \textsc{{NRRP}}, Mission 4 Component 2 CUP D53D23005960006 -- Call \textsc{{PRIN}} 2022 No.\@ 104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations} (\textit{{SQUARE}}). \begin{CJK}{UTF8}{min} \end{CJK}
+\textbf{Acknowledgements.} The author is grateful to Alessandro Ardizzoni for his advice, for his careful reading of some sections of this work, and for pointing out Remark \ref{rem:slice} and other insightful remarks; to Youichi Shibukawa for his remarks and suggestions during the early phase of this research, and for his collaboration in proving Remark \ref{rem:a-iff-a1a2} and Proposition \ref{prop:braiding-iff-ternary-iff-group}; and to an anonymous Referee for suggesting \S\ref{sec:post} and other significant improvements to this paper.
+This research was supported by the University of Turin through a PNRR DM 118 scholarship; by the project OZR3762 of Vrije Universiteit Brussel; through the \textsc{FWO} Senior Research Project G004124N; and by the European Union -- NextGenerationEU under \textsc{{NRRP}}, Mission 4 Component 2 CUP D53D23005960006 -- Call \textsc{{PRIN}} 2022 No.\@ 104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations} (\textit{{SQUARE}}). \begin{CJK}{UTF8}{gbsn} \end{CJK}